 Step 2: Completing The Path

-The same way, go through the edge to complete creating the path.
+In the same way, go through the edge to complete creating the path.
 Then end up at the starting point and you are done.
 Now, go to the Paths panel and rename the path to save.
-To rename, just double click on the path you see in the Paths panel and name it.
+To rename, just double-click on the path you see in the Paths panel and name it.
 If you do not see the Paths panel, go to the Photoshop Window tab and select ‘Paths’.
 And, you will have it.

 Step 3: Modify The Path